psidnell/ofexport2/doc/templates/README.md

     of2 -c -ti 'remaining && due.soon'

-It's possible to isolate specific Folders, Projects etc. For example to print the contents of a named project (In this case I have a project called ofexport2):
+It's possible to isolate specific Folders, Projects etc. For example to print the contents of a named project, in this case I have a project called ofexport2:

     of2 -pn 'ofexport2'